mayashaked4/mayashaked4.github.io/README.md

 # Top Cycling cities in the world
 This map shows the 20 cities in the world with the most cyclists in 2019.
 This information was found by Wired.
 [For more information read this](https://www.wired.com/story/most-bike-friendly-cities-2019-copenhagenize-design-index/)
 <iframe src="https://www.google.com/maps/d/u/1/embed?mid=1HfUjVkLoTMPvQCYxYK2fdDFhWA9DUxQ&ehbc=2E312F" width="640" height="480"></iframe>

+# 20 Tallest Buildings in the World
+This map shows the top 20 completed tallest buidings in the world as of October 2023.
+Something that I found intersting about this information is how a majority of the buidings were mixed use instead of primarily office buildings.
+It was even more interesting that a majority of these buildings have hotel spaces in them.
+In my previous assignment which was a scatter plot, I showed the relationship between employment growth and GDP per capita.
+A majority of the cities featured on that list were from China, the UAE and Turkey.
+Many of these buildings are also in China and the UAE which I thought was in interesting intersection of GDP, employment growth, and infrastructure growth.
+The information for this map was found by the Council of Tall Buildings and Urban Habitat.
+For more information, click [here](https://www.skyscrapercenter.com/buildings)
+<iframe src="https://www.google.com/maps/d/u/1/embed?mid=1YYOCbpqCGZBzSz8PIAvqnlRkIfOCTEc&ehbc=2E312F" width="640" height="480"></iframe>